Introduction

 page ->>+ userServiceClient: SignOutAsync()

-note over page,userServiceClient: Resolve IUserService from DI<br/> and call it's `SignOutAsync` method.
+note over page,userServiceClient: Resolve IUserService <br/> from your DI container<br/> and call it's `SignOutAsync` method.

 userServiceClient ->>+ userServiceServer: HTTP request to Sign-Out endpoint

-note over userServiceServer,userServiceClient: Blazor.Auth will remove <br/> the user's authentication cookies <br/> by marking them as expired <br/> in the HTTP response.
+note over userServiceClient,userServiceServer: Blazor.Auth will clear the user's <br/> authentication cookies <br/> by marking them as expired <br/> in the HTTP response.

 userServiceClient -->>- page: #32;